10maurycy10/gcode2rml/README.md

 This one moves the mill to the origin, starting with the Z axis to hopefully avoid hitting anything.

+Passing `flush` on the command line will cause the program to write to the mill after every line, allowing be used for realtime control in place of the mill's planel.

 # Supported G-code commands

 |Commands|Function|